pbv-public/firestore-orm/README.md

 })
 ```

-If [an operation other than read](#operations) was done on the row (e.g.
+If [an operation other than read](#operations) was done on the doc (e.g.
-delete, or create, etc.), a subsequent attempt to read the row will result in
+delete, or create, etc.), a subsequent attempt to read the doc will result in
 an exception regardless of the cacheModels flag value.

 ## Key Collection